 Employment Opportunities It takes a team of dedicated, hard-working people, both paid staff and volunteers, to care for Kansas City’s poor and homeless.
 On this page are listed current job openings for paid staff.
 Click the links to download the full job descriptions.
 Residential Care Mentor In collaboration with the Lead Mentor, the Residential Care Mentor will serve as the Center’s point of contact and liaison for the day-to-day shift activities and responsibilities at the Center.
-Transportation Assistant The Women’s Center Nurse This part-time position is responsible for providing nursing care, medication management, and client advocacy.
-This person will also serve as member on the Women’s Center Clinical Team.
-Director of Finance and Business Development KCRM is seeking a full-time Director of Finance and Business Development.
+Transportation Assistant The Women’s Center Transportation Assistant is responsible for providing safe, reliable, and efficient transportation to scheduled appointments and activities for residents of the Women’s Center program.
+Director of Finance and Administration KCRM is seeking a full-time Director of Finance and Administration.
 Interested candidates may contact HR Manager Alisha Roberts at 816-421-7643 ext.
-110 or email their resume to email@example.com.
-Before applying, please review the KCRM Mission Statement, Core Values and Statement of Belief To apply, you must send both resume and cover letter by mail or email to: Kansas City Rescue Mission Attn: Alisha Roberts, HR Manager 1520 Cherry Street Kansas City, MO 64108 email: firstname.lastname@example.org *Please indicate what positions you are interested in on your cover letter.
+110 or email their resume to firstname.lastname@example.org.
+Maintenance Assistant The Maintenance Assistant has the responsibility to perform various maintenance and janitorial duties, as assigned, to maintain and enhance the value of KCRM.
+Before applying, please review the KCRM Mission Statement, Core Values and Statement of Belief To apply, you must send both resume and cover letter by mail or email to: Kansas City Rescue Mission Attn: Alisha Roberts, HR Manager 1520 Cherry Street Kansas City, MO 64108 email: email@example.com *Please indicate what positions you are interested in on your cover letter.
 We are only accepting female applicants for the women’s center positions due to security and ministry needs at that location.
 Have you spoken to our HR Manager and been invited to fill out a complete Employment Application?
-If so please click below and return the form to the HR Manager at email@example.com or by mail.
+If so please click below and return the form to the HR Manager at firstname.lastname@example.org or by mail.
 Word format l PDF format Looking for other non-profit jobs in the Kansas City area?
 Check out the following job-search resources: Nonprofit Connect: http://www.npconnect.org/page/search_jobs/ KC Jobs: http://www.kcjobs.com/index.cfm Want to get involved at KCRM but you don’t see an opening that is right for you?
 Check out our Volunteer section to learn more.
 Check out Who We Are or KCRM Ministries page to learn more.
 Still have questions?
 Call us at 816-421-7643